 About Ellen Foley

-Ellen Foley, a prizewinning journalist, author, and marketing executive, focuses on small to medium organizations that need one-on-one attention, large organizations that require quick strategies for crisis communications and in industries including higher education, health care, publishing, and financial services.
+Ellen Foley, a prizewinning journalist, author, and marketing executive, focuses on organizations that need one-on-one attention, quick strategies for thought leadership, crisis communications, media relations, and employee engagement.

-Key projects include branding, corporate narrative development, compelling storytelling for individuals and organizations, media relations and training, fundraising strategies, web content creation, and social media and digital advertising planning.
-F
+Key projects include branding, corporate narrative development, compelling storytelling for individuals and organizations, media relations and training, web content creation, and social media and digital advertising planning.

 Ellen worked as Senior Vice President of Corporate Communications at WPS Health Solutions in Madison, WI from 2013 to 2017.
 She led prize-winning teams in communications and marketing in addition to supervising corporate events, community relations, media relations, and the company’s philanthropic efforts.
 She served as Vice President of the WPS Charitable Foundation Board.